 About Us

-Accredited programs in applied medicine and rehabilitation educate and prepare students to be professionals in the rapidly expanding health care professions.
+Accredited programs in Applied Medicine and Rehabilitation educate and prepare students to be professionals in the rapidly expanding health care professions.
 The Department of Applied Medicine and Rehabilitation offers a Bachelor of Science degree in Applied Medicine.
 The Applied Medicine concentration is intended to prepare students for graduate programs in Athletic Training, Physician Assistant Studies, Physical Therapy, Occupational Therapy, and other advanced professional programs.
 The Department also offers a minor in massage therapy for students seeking to complement their work in rehabilitation services or to become licensed Massage Therapists.

 Mission